Great cameras, brilliant displays, a long battery life and blazing fast processing speed — the newest smartphones really have it all.

 So, what if you could get Apple’s fast, streamlined interface and sleek design for only $400?
 You can; and no, you don’t have to buy a four-year old iPhone model.

-The iPhone SE was released in April 2020 and is the perfect balance between performance and affordability.
+The iPhone SE is the perfect balance between performance and affordability.
 It’s pocket-friendly (4.7” display) and resembles the previous, classic iPhone design with borders on the top and bottom of the screen and a fingerprint scanning home button.
 The camera design is also similar to older models with a single rear lens instead of the dual and triple lens systems that prevail now.

 Of course, don’t expect to get the same camera quality, graphics performance and power-efficiency as the iPhone 12 models.
 While the SE was released the same year as the iPhone 12 lineup, it has a A13 Bionic chip instead of the latest A14.
 The A13, however, is still plenty powerful, delivering processing speeds not found on any other smartphone in this price range.
 In fact, the iPhone XR, which costs around $100 more than the SE, features the older A12 chip.